Lectures on LHC Physics: QCD

-The $d z$ in Eq.(\ref{eq:ir_logs_start}) we replace by the proper convolution $\hat{P} \otimes \sigma_n$, evaluated at the momentum fraction $x$.
+The $d z$ in Eq.\eqref{eq:ir_logs_start} we replace by the proper convolution $\hat{P} \otimes \sigma_n$, evaluated at the momentum fraction $x$.
 Because the splitting kernel is infrared divergent we cut off the convolution integral at $x_0$.
 Similarly, the transverse momentum integral is bounded by an infrared cutoff $\mu_0$ and the physical external scale $\mu_F$.
-For the split of the two integrals in Eq.(\ref{eq:gluon_split2}) it is crucial that $\mu_0$ is the only scale the final matrix element $\sigma_1$ depends on.
+This is the range in which an additional collinear radiation is included in $\sigma_{n+1}$.

+For splitting the two integrals in Eq.\eqref{eq:gluon_split2} it is crucial that $\mu_0$ is the only scale the matrix element $\sigma_n$ depends on.
+The other integration variable, the transverse momentum, does not feature in $\sigma_n$ because collinear factorization is defined in the limit $\vec{p}_T^2 \to 0$.
+For $\alpha_s$ we will see in the next step how $\mu_R$ can depend on the transverse momentum.
+All through the argument of this subsection we should keep in mind that we are looking for assumptions which allow us to solve Eq.\eqref{eq:gluon_split2} and compare the result to the solution of the DGLAP equation.
+In other words, these assumptions we will turn into a physics picture of the DGLAP equation and its solutions.

-Identifying $\mu_F$ with the upper boundary of the transverse momentum integration for collinear splitting is the first assumption we make for our model.
-The recursion in Eq.(\ref{eq:gluon_split2}) we can then apply iteratively
+Making $\mu_F$ the \underline{global upper boundary of the transverse momentum} integration for collinear splitting is our first assumption.
+We can then apply the recursion formula in Eq.\eqref{eq:gluon_split2} iteratively

 The two sets of integrals in this equation we will solve one by one, starting with the $\vec{p}_T$ integrals.